Cajun Shrimp and Andouille Pizza

 - Preheat the oven to 425°F. Spray a 12 inch round pizza pan with cooking spray and press the pizza crust evenly onto the pan.

-- In a stove top skillet over medium-high, brown sausage in 1-2 Tbsp olive oil.
+- In a stove top skillet over medium-high, brown sausage in 1-2 tablespoon olive oil.
 Cook for 3-4 minutes, then use a slotted spoon to remove from pan.

 - Toss the shrimp with the remaining ¼ teaspoon of creole seasoning, then saute in the sausage drippings for about 20 seconds.
 Do not over cook, remove from the heat.